Wherever there are Canada geese, there are goose droppings—and that’s the main problem that people have with these otherwise mostly harmless birds.

 Are goose droppings harmful to people?

-Goose droppings don’t pose any special health threats to people.
-Obviously, you want to avoid contact with any animal feces.
+Research has not found any significant health threats from goose feces.
+Of course, you want to avoid contact with any animal feces.
 Ordinary good hygiene, such as washing hands and leaving shoes at the door, are adequate prevention if you accidentally contact goose droppings.

 Are geese dangerous?